Charles Schmid: Trial

 The mid-1960s, media focused their attention on the Schmid case and trial.
 Life and Playboy magazines sent reporters to cover the proceedings.
 Time did features on contemporary life in Tucson and the murders of the young women.
 F. Lee Bailey, a celebrity attorney who was involved with the Boston Strangler and Sam Sheppard cases of the 1950s and 1960s, was brought in for consultation.

 In 1966, Schmid was found guilty of murder and sentenced to death.
-After capital punishment nationwide temporarily ruled unconstitutional under Furman v.
+After capital punishment nationwide was temporarily ruled unconstitutional under Furman v.
 Georgia in 1972, his sentence was commuted to 50 years in prison.
 After Schmid's trial and conviction, his adoptive mother and her second husband had owed her son's legal team more money than they possessed.
 As a result, they ended up living in near poverty in Coolidge, Arizona.

 After incarceration

 Schmid attempted to escape from prison multiple times, finally succeeding on November 11, 1972, when he and triple murderer Raymond Hudgens escaped from Arizona State Prison.
 They held four hostages on a ranch near Tempe for a time, ate at a Sonic, then separated, and were recaptured and returned to prison.

 In the early 1970s, Schmid became interested in poetry.
 He sent his work from prison to Richard Shelton, a professor at the University of Arizona.
 "For all the wrong reasons, I critiqued his work and discovered that he was quite talented," Shelton later said.